Imagine the following scenarios:

 - The Name Jar by Yangsook Choi

-- Antiracist Baby Picture Book by Ibrahim X. Kendi
+- Antiracist Baby Picture Book by Ibram X. Kendi

 Books that explicitly deal with racism:

-- Something Happened in Our Town: A Child’s Story About Racial Injustice by Donald Moses and Marianne Celano
+- Something Happened in Our Town: A Child’s Story About Racial Injustice by Marianne Celano, Marietta Collins, and Ann Hazzard

 - Separate is Never Equal: Sylvia Mendez and Her Family’s Fight for Desegregation by Duncan Tonatiuh